LuemmelSec/LuemmelSec.github.io/_posts/2020-12-11-Kerberoasting-VS-AS-REP-Roasting.md

 ## Introduction

 Kerberos is a protocol used to authenticate parties with the help of tickets over a non-secure network.
 It´s a really interesting topic and so I used our discussion as a starting point to dig a little deeper into both attacks and came up with this very high-level write-up comparing the two scenarios.
+This is also aimed at helping me to understand the processes inside Kerberos in more detail.
 The protocol (at least to me) is very complex, and the write-ups I found were never 100% accurate in terms of terminology and clarification of things.
 You may read that messages are partly signed with a secret-key or with a users password hash or even just with the password.
 To make things worse this might happen in one single article.
 So I am quite sure that there will be some mistakes here in my write-up as well, but the basics should be correct.

 Although Kerberos is not a native Microsoft protocol, one will most likely find it in Windows Active Directory environments.
 As this blog is aiming at Microsoft AD pentests, I will stick to this scenario here, which also implies that all the extended Microsoft features like pre-authentication are present.